-The following table presents fees paid or accrued by Fabrinet for audit and other services rendered by PwC for fiscal 2014 and fiscal 2013.
+The following table presents fees paid or accrued by Fabrinet for audit and other services rendered by PwC for fiscal 2015 and fiscal 2014.

-Fiscal 2014 Fiscal 2013
+Fiscal 2015 Fiscal 2014

-Audit Fees (1) \$1,060,124 \$602,877
+Audit Fees(1) \$570,356 \$1,060,124

 Audit-Related Fees

-Tax Fees (2) 20,096
+Tax Fees(2) 20,096

 All Other Fees

-Total \$1,080,220 \$602,877
+Total \$522,015 \$1,080,220

-- (1) Audit Fees consist of fees for professional services provided in connection with the audit of our annual consolidated financial statements, the review of our quarterly consolidated financial statements, and audit services that are normally provided by the independent registered public accounting firm in connection with statutory and regulatory filings or engagements for those fiscal years, such as statutory audits, as well as out of pocket expenses.
+(1) Audit Fees consist of fees for professional services provided in connection with the audit of our annual consolidated financial statements, the review of our quarterly consolidated financial statements, and audit services that are normally provided by the independent registered public accounting firm in connection with statutory and regulatory filings or engagements for those fiscal years, such as statutory audits, as well as out of pocket expenses.
 In fiscal 2014, the fees also include services in connection with our May 2014 secondary public offering, including comfort letters, consents and review of documents filed with the SEC.
-In fiscal 2013, the fees also include services in connection with the filing of a registration statement on Form S-8 in February 2013 and our March 2013 secondary public offering, including comfort letters, consents and review of documents filed with the SEC. - (2) Tax fees consist of fees for international tax consulting services.